RHEcosystemAppEng/amq-cob/manualconfig/security/broker-and-router-tls/readme.md

 ## Establish Two Way TLS between Broker and Router

 * Ensure the steps above to establishing one way TLS has been completed
+* Implementation of two way TLS makes use of cert usage by Broker and Router along with SASL PLAIN mechanism

 ### Generate the Router Certificate
 * Generate Broker(router-keystore.jks) Key Pair